Best AI Robo-Advisor Alternatives for Small Accounts in 2026

 An automated micro-investing app built around round-ups: it sweeps spare change from everyday purchases into a diversified portfolio of funds, so small amounts add up without you thinking about it.
 It is designed for people starting from almost nothing.

-- The catch for a small balance: It typically charges a flat monthly subscription, which is a large percentage drag on a very small balance, and it is hands-off rather than a chat you can ask questions of.
+• The catch for a small balance: It typically charges a flat monthly subscription, which is the single worst fee shape for a very small balance, and it is hands-off rather than a chat you can ask questions of.

 SoFi